Repeat Customers & The 1x Buyer Problem

 - The initial source and offer that led the customer to her first purchase offers key insights on those offers and discounts that will work in the future.

 - The Transaction Amount tells us if they are a high ticket buyer and if we should position more premium products.
 This also requires us to consider the number of items in the first cart.
 Many low cost items vs. a single high ticket item are indicators of different types of buyers.
 Your offer should distinguish between them.

 - Your buyer’s demographic and psychographic profile is also an opportunity to tailor your creative and messaging around him/her.
 If we know our one-time buyer is a Millennial, Generation Z, or a “Global,” we’ll need to communicate differently than if they are a Boomer.

 Tailoring subject line, creative, message, and offer/call-to-action in either an email or the cover of a catalog or postcard has been shown to increase both response and revenue per campaign.

-Some Customers Are Already “Lost”
+Finally… Some Customers, are Already “Lost”

 By personalizing a reactivation offer based on what we know of this one-time buyer, it increases the likelihood of obtaining a second purchase.
 If the data shows that the customer has a high potential value, we would be foolish not to try and engage them.
 Systematic testing of reactivation offers by segments provides retailers with the best opportunity to increase purchases from one-time buyers.

-By definition, one-time buyers are retailer’s largest customer retention opportunity.
 Increasing customer retention rates is one of the most significant opportunities that retailers have to improve profitability, according to many published studies.
 Thus, the one-time buyer problem is one worth solving.